EVISA Print | Glossary on | Contact EVISA | Sitemap | Home

 Background:

 Arsenic determination by inductively coupled plasma-mass spectrometry (ICP-MS) is hampered by both spectral and non-spectral interferences.
-While polyatomic interferences such as those resulting from the presence of 40Ar35Cl+ can be eliminated by either high resolution MS or by the use of collision/reaction cell technology, non-spectral interferences have to corrected by an appropriate calibration strategy.
+While polyatomic interferences such as those resulting from the presence of 40Ar35Cl+ can be eliminated by either high resolution MS or by the use of collision/reaction cell technology, non-spectral interferences have to be corrected by an appropriate calibration strategy.

 One of the non-spectral interferents affecting the ionization of arsenic in the plasma is carbon.
-The presence of carbon in the sample is influencing the plasma conditions leading to a signal enhancement for Arsenic.
+The presence of carbon in the sample is influencing the plasma conditions, leading to a signal enhancement for Arsenic.
 The enhancement effect is resulting from both the reduction of AsO by neutral carbon and the following ionization of As by C+ species.

 Another effect reducing the signal intensity is produced by the presence of easily ionized elements such as sodium and potassium.
-Since the two effects act against each other, the final resulting interference depends on the ratio of the two making it difficult to quantify them in real samples.
-These interference may affect the determination of total arsenic content obtained by conventional direct liquid sample introduction and also the determination of As species after separation by HPLC.
+Since the two effects act against each other, the final resulting interference depends on the ratio of the two, making it difficult to quantify them in real samples.
+These interferences may affect the determination of total arsenic content obtained by conventional direct liquid sample introduction and also the determination of As species after separation by HPLC.

 The new study: